grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 > **Note**: Invalid exemplars are skipped during the ingestion, and valid exemplars within the same request are ingested.

+### err-mimir-metadata-missing-metric-name

+This non-critical error occurs when Mimir receives a write request that contains a metric metadata without a metric name.
+Each metric metadata must have a metric name.
+Rarely it does not, in which case there might be a bug in the sender client.

+> **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

+### err-mimir-metric-name-too-long

+This non-critical error occurs when Mimir receives a write request that contains a metric metadata with a metric name whose length exceeds the configured limit.
+The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-metadata-length` option.

+> **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

+### err-mimir-help-too-long

+This non-critical error occurs when Mimir receives a write request that contains a metric metadata with an help description whose length exceeds the configured limit.
+The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-metadata-length` option.

+> **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

+### err-mimir-unit-too-long

+This non-critical error occurs when Mimir receives a write request that contains a metric metadata with unit name whose length exceeds the configured limit.
+The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-metadata-length` option.

+> **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

 ## Mimir routes by path

 **Write path**: